kkv-dinesh/kkv-dinesh/README.md

 ## 🌟 Project Highlights

 Explore my projects in my [GitHub repository](https://github.com/kkv-dinesh?tab=repositories).
-Each project reflects my dedication to delivering impactful solutions using a combination of Python, MySQL, and Power BI.
+Each project reflects my dedication to delivering impactful solutions.
 ## 🤝 Collaboration and Communication

 I thrive in collaborative environments, valuing effective communication to ensure successful project outcomes.
 I am open to collaboration and excited about the prospect of working together on challenging and rewarding projects.